VladislavW/TechnicalEncrition/README.md

 # EncryptionApp
-Services provides APIs for encripts and decripts string by AesKey
+Services provides APIs for encrypt and decrypt string by Aes Key